#openweb vs #closedweb is the battle for the Internet

 Walking through this step by step:

-• Setting up the Application: Communities install the #makinghistory app on local machines or hosted instances, creating a decentralized network of storytellers.
+• Setting up the application: Communities install the #makinghistory app on local machines or hosted instances, creating a decentralized network of storytellers.

-• Uploading Digital Files: Activists and archivists upload historical files, adding metadata and context.
+• Uploading digital Files: Activists and archivists upload historical files, adding metadata and context.

-• Building a Community: By inviting family, affinity groups, and wider activist circles, the archive grows into a collaborative space, nurturing participation.
+• Building a community: By inviting family, affinity groups, and wider activist circles, the archive grows into a collaborative space, nurturing participation.

-• Interacting with Data: Users engage directly with the history, categorizing, tagging, and enriching it with new insights.
+• Interacting with data: Users engage directly with the history, categorizing, tagging, and enriching it with new insights.

-• Storytelling Features: The enriched data flows into narratives, connecting seemingly isolated events into cohesive stories of struggle, solidarity, and change.
+• Storytelling features: The enriched data flows into narratives, connecting seemingly isolated events into cohesive stories of struggle, solidarity, and change.

-• Public Sharing: These stories aren’t locked away, they’re shared openly, contributing to a global commons of knowledge.
+• Public sharing: These stories aren’t locked away, they’re shared openly, contributing to a global commons of knowledge.

-Impact: In reclaiming history, people find inspiration and strength.
+Impact is by reclaiming history, people find inspiration and strength.
 Grassroots stories challenge the top-down narratives, showing that change comes not from a #nastyfew (elitists) but from those who dare to dream and act.

+The ‘Resistance Exhibition’ was started to extend this vision, turning physical spaces into participatory hubs where visitors become archivists and storytellers themselves.
 This is not passive consumption, it’s collective action.
 It’s the compost from which new movements grow.
 It’s #makeinghistory – not as an abstract concept, but as a living, evolving reality.
-Let’s step away from the wreckage and start building something real please.
+Let’s step away from the wreckage and start building something real, please.

 Privatization has been a buzz word for the last 40 years